Chhed13/terraform-aws-cd-on-ec2/README.md

     * include into install registration into Consul json.
 Provision it with healthcheck and version tag (in DNS compliant way)
     * put your service update script into `<bootstrap>/2` dir.
 It should use ENV variables as parameters
   * any other service - do the same.
   * second layer of dirs in `<bootstrap>` dir will be execute in alphabetical order.
-  * AMI bake can be split into several bakes.
+  * AMI bake can be split into several stages.
 First install base services (like Consul), next - app services
   * It is very convenient to use Packer for this purposes.
 Watch examples

 * run it with this module